TOP LEGAL MAXIMS AND PHRASES FOR CLAT, JUDICIARY, AND LAW EXAMS

 It means ‘Crimes are criminal not because they are inherently bad, but because the act is prohibited by the law of the state.’

-Jurisdiction in India require drivers to drive on the left side of the road.
-This is not because driving on the right side of a road is considered immoral, but because law says to drive on the left side and not on right side.
+Jurisdiction in India requires drivers to drive on the left side of the road.
+This is not because driving on the right side of a road is considered immoral, but because the law says to drive on the left side and not on the right side.

-Nemo Potest esse tenens et dominus – No body can be both a landlord and a tenant of the same property.
+78. Nemo Potest esse tenens et dominus – Nobody can be both a landlord and a tenant of the same property.